-With Podcastpage, you can create a website for your podcast network with ease.
+With Podcastpage, you can create a full website for your podcast network with ease.
+You don’t have to worry about importing a bunch of episodes or syncing your feeds manually – it’s all automated and done for you.
 That’s because our websites are designed to support multiple podcasts right out of the box.
-Each show can be featured on an exclusive page with all of its episodes displayed clearly:
+Each show is featured on an individual page with all of its episodes displayed clearly:

 Better yet, it’s free and simple to get up and running with Podcastpage, and it requires no coding experience whatsoever.
+You can easily list all your episodes from mixed podcasts (with easy filtering buttons), you can list all your podcasts/shows, or even the show hosts/guests that are part of your network.
 Our tool works well with all podcast hosts, and our websites feature built-in optimization for search engines and social sharing.
 This can help your show get discovered by new listeners:

 Furthermore, starting your own podcast network with Podcastpage is an excellent choice if you prefer to invest the bulk of your time and effort into creating content.
 We speed up your workflows by automatically importing show notes, artwork, audio, transcripts, and more.